EconomicsObservatory/ECOdataHUB/README.md

 - In `*_local.json` all data is stored as a static `Javascript Object` inside the `json` files (this is the safest but also the slowest)

 ### Embedding
 Furthermore, we maintain a `viewer.html` in every **panel** folder that can take a data source parameters as its URL hash.
-E.g. visiting [`/lms/viewer.html#lms_eco`](https://economicsobservatory.github.io/ECOdataHUB/panels/lms/viewer.html#lms_eco) will open the viewer for the `lms` dataset with the `eco` data load source specification. **This is the recommended way** for embedding our visualisations on other sites.
+E.g. visiting [`/lms/viewer.html#lms_eco`](https://economicsobservatory.github.io/ECOdataHUB/panels/lms/viewer.html#lms_eco) will open the viewer for the `lms` dataset with the `eco` data source specification. **This is the recommended way** for embedding our visualisations on other sites.

 Pubished | Updated | Article | Repository | Code